data-mie/dbt-cloud-cli/README.md

 ```

 ## dbt-cloud run get
-This command prints a dbt Cloud run status JSON response.
+This command returns the details of a dbt Cloud run.
 For more information on the API endpoint arguments and response, run `dbt-cloud run get --help` and check out the [dbt Cloud API docs](https://docs.getdbt.com/dbt-cloud/api-v2#operation/getRunById).

 ### Usage